RunestoneInteractive/httlads/_sources/DataEthics/good_data_sources.rst

 The next thing to check is the site's ``robots.txt`` file.
-Many sites have these files to tell automated screen scraping programs, like Google's web crawler, about any pages on their site the owners do not want scraped.
+Many sites have these files to tell automated screen scraping programs, like Google's web crawler, about any pages on their site the owners do not want to be scraped.
 Most sites have ``robots.txt`` in the top level of their domain.
-For example, the site `robotstxt.org <http://www.robotstxt.org/robotstxt.html>`_ (which is a good resource for learning about the format of the ``robots.txt`` file) has the following information at the url ``http://www.robotstxt.org/robots.txt``.
+For example, the site `robotstxt.org <http://www.robotstxt.org/robotstxt.html>`_ (which is a good resource for learning about the format of the ``robots.txt`` file) has the following information at the URL ``http://www.robotstxt.org/robots.txt``.

 .. code-block:: none